 From Ellen Degeneres to Dr. Mark Hyman and Katie Couric, it seems there’s a lot of misunderstanding surrounding American meat and livestock production in Hollywood.
 Some of the media’s most influential voices are making it seem like meat is going to be the end of our health and the end of our planet.
 To them, the best way to save our health and the planet is to embrace an all plant-based diet.
 Well, it’s way more complex than that.

-- All livestock are fed large amounts of hormones.
+- All conventionally raised and even organically raised livestock are fed large amounts of hormones.

-- All livestock producers give large amounts of antibiotics to their animals.
+- All conventional livestock producers give large amounts of antibiotics to their animals.

 - Livestock producers feed large amounts of corn and soy and it’s detrimental livestock health and the environment.

-- Pasture, grass-fed meat is better than grain-fed because it doesn’t destroy our environment.
+- Pasture, grass-fed and/or organic meat is better than grain-fed and/or conventional because it doesn’t destroy our environment and is inherently healthier.

 When I read the headlines, I can tell that celebrities, doctors and influencers aren’t doing this out of malice, they’re doing out of misunderstanding.
 That misunderstanding leads to misinformation that dominates general statements they make.

-What’s more alarming is that many of the statements being made are based on research-backed by environment and animal welfare groups that only focus on the hideous truths we know about large food and agricultural companies.
+What’s more alarming is that many of the statements being made are based on research backed by environmental and animal rights activism groups that either only focus on faults in our large food and agricultural companies, or blatantly misrepresent the industry as a whole.
 Guess what:

-Large farms (those selling over $1 million per year) account for only 4 percent of all farms in the U.S., but they account for 66 percent of all U.S. sales.
+Large farms (making over $1 million a year according to gross cash income) account for only 2 percent of all farms in the U.S., but they account for 44 percent of all U.S. production.

-So when the media, doctors and influencers make the statements I’ve listed above, they are making judgments based on the misdeeds and negative perceptions of 4 percent of the total farming (of which 2 percent are non-family corporations) and livestock producing companies in the U.S. Basing statements the livestock production method of 4 percent of an industry is unfair.
-The animal welfare and environmental impact of industrial animal agriculture is real, but it’s four percent, what about the other 96 percent?
+So when the media, doctors and influencers make the statements I’ve listed above, they are making judgments based on the misdeeds and negative perceptions of 4 percent of the total farming (of which 2 percent are non-family operations) and livestock producing companies in the U.S.

-You can’t make statements on such a small percentage that aren’t representative of a whole industry.
 The record needs to be straightened out a bit.
-So here’s what you need to know about hormones, antibiotics, grass versus grain-fed meat, and how animals process corn and soy.
+So here’s what you need to know about hormones, antibiotics, grass- versus grain-fed meat, and how animals consume feedstuffs such as corn and soy.

 Misconception #1: Meat Is Full Of Hormones & Antibiotics